tfulanchan/kau-docs/docs/486/ch7.md

 Since the late 90s, a very influential strategic innovation has been the theory of disruptive strategic innovations.

-Clayton Christensen of Harvard Business School started the first developed theory in his bestseller book "The Innovator's Dilemma."
+Clayton Christensen of Harvard Business School started the first developed theory in his bestseller book "[The Innovator's Dilemma](https://www.hbs.edu/faculty/Pages/item.aspx?num=46)".
 He explained how industry leaders that focused on high-end products for their most profitable customers can be 'blindsided' by disruptive innovations from new competitors.

-In "The Innovator's Solution: Creating and Sustaining Successful Growth," this established how companies can create disruptive innovations rather than being destroyed by them.
+In "[The Innovator's Solution: Creating and Sustaining Successful Growth](https://www.hbs.edu/faculty/Pages/item.aspx?num=15473)", he established how companies can create disruptive innovations rather than being destroyed by them.

 It shows how to turn innovative ideas into new disruptive products that can lead to long-term profitable growth.

-In another book written with Eric Roth and Scott Anthony, "Seeing What's Next: Using the Theory of Innovation to Predict Industry Change," the book describes, summarizes, and further develops the disruptive theory of strategic innovations and supports it with new evidence and more detailed explanations.
+In another book written by Eric Roth and Scott Anthony, "[Seeing What's Next: Using the Theory of Innovation to Predict Industry Change](https://store.hbr.org/product/seeing-what-s-next-using-the-theories-of-innovation-to-predict-industry-change/1857#:~:text=Based%20on%20proven%20theories%20outlined,and%20assess%20whether%20a%20firm's)," the book describes, summarizes, and further develops the disruptive theory of strategic innovations and supports it with new evidence and more detailed explanations.

 The strategy of disruption is one of the most influential theories in recent years.